Into the Desert

 Painting en plein air (in the landscape) is challenging and invigorating… it requires absolute focus, endurance and a sense of humour.
 When kids coo-ee to me from lookouts or interested trail walkers stop to chat, when the sun blazes, the wind gusts and the shadows shift, I have to flex and stretch, accommodating each new variable and staying in the flow.

-Passages - Paintings from Warrumbungles and Closer to Home
+Paintings from Warrumbungles and Closer to Home

-at Stella Downer Fine Art
+Stella Downer Fine Art

-Wed 28th June - Sun 29th July 2023 Exhibition
+Wed 28th June - Sun 29th July 2023

 Recent Paintings From the Warrumbungles, Wollemi and Closer to Home

-Lower Mountains Gallery and Corinne’s Studio in Blaxland, NSW 2774
+Lower Mountains Gallery and Studio

 From expansive space to enclosing place… As I progress with these paintings, I invite the viewer both to soar within the infinite skies and to explore the intimate abundance of the bushland.
 Although not obvious from these photos, the skies are tiny 20 x 20 cm pieces that belie the magnitude of their subject.
 Both the skyscapes and the slightly bigger bush images (30 x 30 cm) require the viewer to approach them closely to experience fully the worlds they represent.